Ballyronan

 Ballyronan (from Irish Baile Uí Rónáin 'Ó Rónáin's townland') is a village and townland in County Londonderry, Northern Ireland, on the northwestern shore of Lough Neagh.
 The village is 5 mi from Magherafelt and 12 mi from Cookstown.
 It is situated within Mid-Ulster District.
+The village population was 616 at the 2021 census, an increase from 568 at the 2011 census.

 History

 The village was founded by Daniel Gaussen in 1788.
 He built a forge on the shore of Lough Neagh for manufacturing spades and soon afterwards erected stores.
 This led to the building of quays and the formation of a port, which greatly benefited the surrounding countryside.
 A large distillery was erected in 1824, and a brewery in 1830, by Messrs.
 Gaussen and Sons.
 Vessels of about 50 tons burden plied regularly between the village and Belfast, exporting wheat, fruit, spirits, ale, and freestone, and bringing back barley, timber, slate, iron, wine and groceries.

 The village was well situated for trade as besides being on Lough Neagh, several roads diverge from it.
 The village was situated on the estate of the Salters Company of London.
 Near it are the ruins of Salterstown Castle.

 In May 1922, during the Irish War of Independence, a Royal Irish Constabulary sergeant, Frederick Frizelle and two Special Constables, Edward Hegarty and Thomas Hunter were returning from patrol in Ballyronan when they were ambushed and killed by the Irish Republican Army.
 In retaliation, a week later, Special Constables shot three Catholic brothers at their home in Ballyronan, killing one, James McKeown Jr. (27).